All submissions must be made in electronic format by email to the editorial office at [email protected].

-Philosophy Today may provide free access to selected articles in a current or forthcoming issue for up to 12 months after publication of the issue.
-Such access may be provided for selected article or all articles in a given issue, at the discretion of the editorial team.
+Philosophy Today may provide free access to selected articles for up to 12 months after publication of the issue.
 The goal is to provide sufficient time for free distribution of these articles to have an impact on a current scholarly discussion without requiring payment from an author or sponsor.
-After 12 months of free access these articles will again become part of the journal's content available to subscribers and members only.
-The journal can make a binding commitment for such an arrangement.
+After 12 months, access to these articles will again be limited to subscribers and members only.
+The journal can make a binding commitment for such an arrangement, at the discretion of the editorial team.
 No payment is required.

-In exceptional cases, the journal may offer an open access publication agreement for particular manuscripts.
-This option ensures publication with a Creative Commons Attribution-NonCommercial 3.0 Unported License (CC-BY-NC 3.0) that gives everyone the unlimited right to copy, download or use the text for non-commercial purposes.
+In exceptional cases, Philosophy Today may offer an open access publication agreement for particular manuscripts.
+This option ensures publication with a Creative Commons Attribution-NonCommercial License (CC-BY-NC 4.0) that gives everyone the unlimited right to copy, download or use the text for non-commercial purposes.
 This option is sustained by the journal's income and is only offered with prior editorial approval.
 No payment is required from an author or sponsor.

 Publication Ethics Statement